scorixear/swapster/README.md

 ## Recommendation
 It is recommended to put all applications in `Window` or `Borderless Fullscreen`!
+Additionally, do not press any keys or move the mouse shortly before the switch happens.
+Windows prevents application focus changes if it detects user inputs shortly before.
+To improve usability, activate the sound notifications to get notified three seconds before the switch happens.

 ## Showcase
 This is the full application with all features included.